dongmouren0/dongmouren.github.io/teaching/113win15/index.md

 1. Label the vertices of a regular tetrahedron as $1$, $2$, $3$, $4$.
 Then make a list of all the rotational symmetries of this tetrahedron, along with a description of the axis of rotation of that transformation.
 1. Using the counting method that we used in class to count the number of rotational symmetries of a tetrahedron and cube, find the number of rotational symmetries of the octahedron, dodecahedron, and icosahedron.

+#### HW 5
+1. Exercise 13.10
+1. Exercise 13.11
+1. Exercise 13.14
+1. Consider a cube with faces numbered like a die.
+Let $d$ be the body diagonal that joins the "1-2-3" corner to the "4-5-6" corner.
+Find a rotational symmetry of the cube that preserves $d$, but permutes the remaining three body diagonals cyclically.
+Write this symmetry down in cycle notation according to the cube faces.
+Explain your answer!
+1. A _tree_ is any graph that is _connected_ (any two vertices can be joined by a path), and that has no circuits.
+Draw all possible different (non-isomorphic) trees on five vertices.
+Try to explain why you have found all of them.
+1. Exercise 14.2
+1. Exercise 14.3

 ----
 ### Older announcements